Damzwan/sketchmate/src/assets/docs/text.md

-## Add Text Objects
+## Text

-To incorporate text into your sketches:
+Add and modify text in your sketches easily.

+### Adding Text
-1. Click the add icon (+) on the toolbar and select "Text".
+1. Tap the add icon (+) and choose "Text".
-2. An empty text object will appear at the center of your screen, triggering your keyboard to pop up.
-You're now in text editing mode.
-3. Type the desired message.

-## Edit Existing Text Objects
+2. Type your message in the centered text box.

-### Entering Text Editing Mode
+### Editing Text

-If you want to revise the content of an existing text object:

-1. Enter select mode.
+1. Access select mode.
-2. Tap the text object you want to edit.
+2. Double-tap the desired text object to edit.
-3. Tap again to enter edit mode.

-### Exiting Text Editing Mode

-Once you've finished editing your message, exit the text editing mode by either:
+To exit editing:

-- Clicking the cancel button in the upper left corner of the toolbar, or
+- Tap the cancel button (upper left of the toolbar) or
-- Tapping an empty space on the canvas.
+- Tap an empty canvas space.

-Note: After exiting text editing mode, the text object will remain selected and can be interacted with like any other object.

-## Customize Your Text
+### Text Customization

-With a text object selected, you'll see numerous text transformation options in the toolbar:
+With text selected, the toolbar offers:

-- **Color:** Change the color of your text.
+- **Color:** Adjust text hue.
-- **Font:** Choose from a variety of fonts.
+- **Font:** Select from available fonts.
-- **Formatting Options:** Adjust font weight, italics, curvature, and alignment as per your preference.
+- **Format:** Set weight, style, curvature, and alignment.